 Our chief investment officer, Burton Malkiel, is famous for pointing out that there are only three things you can control when investing – your costs, diversification and taxes – so we built our service around managing those things for our clients.

 The funny thing is, while we get a lot of credit for building strong portfolios and minimizing fees, the third thing – minimizing taxes – may actually be the most important of all.
-Our research shows that smart strategies to minimize taxes could enhance your net-of-fees, after-tax return by up to 4% per year.

 So Why Doesn’t Anyone Talk About It?

 Given how much money is at stake, why does the media spend all of its time obsessing over fund fees and so little time talking about taxes?
 We’ve identified three primary reasons:

 - Fee wars are sexy: The idea of two financial companies duking it out to see who can lower their fees the most gets personal finance journalists excited.

 - Fund fees are universal: If you and I own the same share class of a mutual fund, the fee we pay is identical.

 - It’s easy to lower your fees: The media loves actionable stories, and there’s nothing more actionable than telling investors to move money to lower cost funds.